tovaperlman/ITU_Project/itu-project/docs/model.md

 # Modeling Section:

-The model we need to train is a regression model as we are attempting to predict a number between 0-100 of internet connectivity.
+The model we need to train is a regression model as we are attempting to predict a number between 0 and 1 of internet connectivity.
 Later on, we attempted to turn this into a classification problem to check our work but it did not provide any higher accuracy.

 ## Mlflow Set-up